Snehachatrath19/InsightOS/README.md

 ## 🚀 Project Overview

-InsightOS is a business analytics project that demonstrates the complete data analysis workflow—from raw CSV files to an interactive Power BI dashboard.
+InsightOS is a business analytics project that demonstrates the complete data analysis workflow from raw CSV files to an interactive Power BI dashboard.

 The project includes: